BerkeleyLearnVerify/Scenic_Website/_why_scenic_items/2-spatial.md

 ---
-shortTitle: "Spatial/Temporal"
+shortTitle: "Spatio-Temporal"
-shortDescription: "Model spatial and temporal constraints over the distributions of environments."
+shortDescription: "Incorporate both spatial and temporal constraints over multi-agent AI-CPS and their environments."
 ---